soulhotel/git-userChrome/README.md

 ## Overview:

-A cross-platform gui for gituserChrome, written in python & QT, the goal is to create a lightweight frontend for browsing, managing, & installing userChrome themes onto any firefox profile, into any firefox install, all in about 1-3 clicks.
+A cross-platform gui for gituserChrome, python & QT.
+Goal is to create a lightweight frontend for everything userChrome.
+Browsing, managing, & installing userChrome themes onto any firefox profile, into any firefox install, all in maybe 1 to 3 clicks.

-> This is also my first attempt at making a gui for anything & first attempt at using python, so we'll see how this goes..
+> This is also my first attempt at making a gui for anything & first attempt at using python, so we'll see how that goes..
 Source will be up once I settle on content structure.

 ## Previews